multiversx/mx-dune-analytics-service/README.md

 Endpoints that are not exposed on the internet
 For example: We do not want to expose our metrics and cache interactions to anyone (/metrics /cache)

+### `Events Processor`

+This is used to fetch specific events from index.multiversx.com, extract necessary dataset and send it to Dune via API.

-### `Cache Warmer`
+### `Dune Simulator`

-This is used to keep the application cache in sync with new updates.
+This is used to simulate Dune responses and behaviour, in order to verify data before making it public.

-### `Transaction Processor`

-This is used for scanning the transactions from MultiversX Blockchain.

-### `Queue Worker`

-This is used for concurrently processing heavy jobs.

 ### `Grafana dashboard`